flexera-public/policy_templates/cost/azure/reserved_instances/expiration/README.md

-## Azure Reserved Instances Expiration Report
+# Azure Reserved Instances Expiration Report

-**As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.**
+**As a best practice, this policy should only be applied to the Master Account.**

-### What it does
+## What it does

-his policy identifies all active reserved instances that will be expiring in a set number of days.

-It will email the user specified in `Email addresses of the recipients you wish to notify`
+This Policy Template leverages the RI report.
+It will notify only if expiration is within the time frame specified in `Number of days to prior to expiration date to trigger incident` field.
+It will email the user specified in Email addresses of the recipients you wish to notify.

-### Prerequesites

-- Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to manage resources in the target tenant
-- The following RightScale Credentials
-  - `AZURE_APPLICATION_ID`
-  - `AZURE_APPLICATION_KEY`
+This policy uses the Optima Bill Data for Azure Reserved Instances.

+## Required Permissions

+This policy requires permissions to access RightScale resources (Optima).
+Before applying this policy add the following roles to the user applying the policy.
+The roles should be applied at the Organization level.
+For more information on modifying roles visit the [Governance Docs](https://docs.rightscale.com/cm/ref/user_roles.html)

+- Optima - ca_user (at the organization level)

-### Input Parameters
+## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Azure AD Tenant ID* - the Azure AD Tenant ID used for the Azure API Authentication
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
-- *Identify RIs that are expiring in the given number of days* - Number of days before a RI expires to alert on
+- *Number of days to prior to expiration date to trigger incident* - Number of days before a RI expires to alert on

-### Policy Actions
+## Policy Actions

 The following policy actions are taken on any resources found to be out of compliance.

 - Send an email report

-### Supported Clouds
+## Supported Clouds

 - Azure

-### Cost
+## Cost

 This Policy Template does not launch any instances, and so does not incur any cloud costs.